phax/phoss-directory/README.md

   * `peppol-directory-client` - a client library to be added to SMP servers to force indexing in the PD
   * `peppol-directory-client-jdk6` - a client library to be added to SMP servers to force indexing in the PD (Java 1.6)

-Status as per 2016-11-23:
+Status as per 2017-04-44:
   * A test version is live on http://pyp.helger.com - search e.g. for "austria"
   * The indexer part (incl.
-REST interface) looks quite good and only requires (currently) some documentation.
-Unit tests with concurrent indexing requests work flawlessly incl.
-Lucene based storage and lookup.
-The first real BusinessInformation lookup for `9915:test` also succeeded.
+REST interface) is working properly.
+It just requires some fine tuning in the administration area.
   * The publisher website was started and the search already works.
 Check the live demo at http://pyp.helger.com for tests.
   * A Java library to be used in SMPs to communicate with the PD is available (`peppol-directory-client` for JDK 1.8 and `peppol-directory-client-jdk6` for JDK 1.6)
   * [phoss SMP Server](https://github.com/phax/peppol-smp-server) supports starting with version 4.1.2 the graphical editing of Business Card incl. the new `/businesscard` API.